jacobvc/Xml-Csv-Viewer/README.md

 Complex fields are displayed as "[OBJECT]".

-Clicking on any row of displayed data will display all of that row's values in a form view.
+When a row's values are displayed in a form view.
 Any complex ([OBJECT]) columns are expanded in that form view.

 ### options.js
 Present and query a set of options with selection checkboxes